The Importance of Action Language in Getting Buy-In

 (A Declaration brings forth a new distinction)

-Examples: a new service, technology, definition, a way of being (happiness), merged companies, a new country – America being declared free from Great Britain)
+Examples: a new service, technology, or definition; a way of being (encouraged, concerned, curious, etc.), merged companies, a new country – e.g., the USA being declared free from Great Britain)

-Example: “I Declare iTunes” (Steven Jobs had the authority to declare a new product)
+Example: “I Declare iTunes” (Steve Jobs had the authority to declare a new product)

-*Authority is required, as the declarer, to produce action.
+*Authority is required, as the declarer, in order to produce action.

 Each person has the authority to declare certain things for themselves such as how they are being.
 Example: “I am loving” is a declaration and I have the authority to declare that for myself.
 You cannot, however, declare something on behave of your company unless you have the authority to declare that.
 Usually, your company’s Chief Executive Officer, having the authority, can do that.
-Sometimes only your company’s Board of Directors can declare something, such as merger or acquisition.
+Sometimes only your company’s Board of Directors can declare something, such as a merger or acquisition.
 Be watchful of your language.
 When you are committed to produce action and results, consciously structure your language to meet the above requirements and you will be clear and generate more action.